The Causes of High Blood Pressure

 Hypertension is high blood pressure in your blood vessels.
 It affects nearly 1 out of every 3 American adults, and another 1 out of 3 are pre-hypertensive and at risk for developing hypertension.
 High blood pressure puts you at risk for stroke and heart disease, which are two of the top 3 causes of death in the U.S., and the Centers for Disease Control and Prevention, or CDC, reports that it is responsible for over 1,000 deaths every year.

 Hypertension is largely treatable with lifestyle and medications, but only slightly over half of people with hypertension have their condition under control.
 That puts them at higher risk for complications, but you can work to stay healthy by monitoring your numbers, considering healthy lifestyle changes, and following your doctor’s orders.
-Tools such as health apps can help you.
+Lark can help!

 The Causes of High Blood Pressure